dorkbox/Notify/README.md

 Cross platform notification popups, similar to "Growl" on OSX, "Toasts" on Windows, and "Notifications" on Ubuntu.

-This small library is displays notifications on any screen, in any corner.
+This small library can display notifications on any screen, in any corner.

 Primary Features: